Xiaotong1120/Principle_of_Cloud_Computing_HW2/README.md

 The playbook will:
 - Create VMs.
-- Install Docker and Docker Compose.
+- Install necessary packages, Kafka, Zookeeper, Docker, Docker Compose.
-- Configure the environment for running the Docker services.
+- Configure the environment for running the Kafka and Docker services.

 ### Step 2: Build and Run Docker Services on VMs